Yuvrajchandra/DSAPractice/README.md

 # DSAPractice
-This repository contains topic-wise questions for DSA.
+This repository contains topic-wise questions and solutions for DSA practice.